Multitasking on iPhone & iPad – All you need to know

 You can bring up the Slide Over view by swiping inwards from the right side of the screen, while not moving the divider too far from the edge.
 This will open up your second app without splitting the screen, but rather place the app on top of the first one, hence we call it Slide Over.
 This mode does not allow you to use both of the apps at once, but spares you from having to fully switch between apps and is thusly great for quickly checking your Twitter feed and similar content or message feeds.

 Last but not least, you can access Picture-in-Picture mode to view a video or make video calls while using a regular fullscreen app on your iPad.
-This feature is supported on the iPad Pro, iPad Air, iPad Air 2 and iPad mini 2, 3 and 4.

 Open up a video app and start playback, or initiate a FaceTime video call.